ScottLogic/blog/_posts/2025-10-17-mapping-the-carbon-footprint-of-digital-content.md

 There are many aspects of our content consumption that lie beyond individual and organisation control, as the energy manufacturing and powering our devices and data centres heavily relies on fossil fuels.
 However awareness that everything we do digitally has a carbon footprint serves as a starting point for a wider reflection.

+Research demonstrates the potential for meaningful impact.
 An article by [WIRED](https://www.wired.com/story/youtube-digital-waste-interaction-design/) reports:

 > YouTube's annual carbon footprint is about 10Mt CO2e (Million Metric tons of carbon dioxide equivalent), according to researchers — about the output of a city the size of Glasgow.

-But it doesn't have to be that way, with a few easy design changes easily slashing that footprint by applying Sustainable Interaction Design.
+Encouragingly, the same research suggests that this footprint doesn't have to be inevitable; applying Sustainable Interaction Design principles could substantially reduce it.

-Here are just a few initiatives that organisations can take:
+For content platforms and organisations:

-- Smarter web design to optimise websites so users find information quickly.
+- Smarter web design (e.g. faster loading time, image and content optimisation) so users find information quickly.
+- Eliminating "digital waste" of showing videos to users only listening to the audio
 - Strategic deployment of CDNs to reduce energy use by minimising the physical distance data travels.
 - Selecting CDN providers with strong environmental policies and a commitment to renewable energy
 - Comprehensive data audit: organisations are often unaware of the existence of dark data but bringing it to the surface can considerably free up storage
 - Regular media cleanup: films, videos and photos accumulate quickly and take up storage

+For individual users:

+While individual actions have limited systemic impact, they contribute to broader awareness.

-- Unsubscribing from unwanted emails as each email has a carbon footprint ([3kg CO2e per year per person, or 12 million tonnes CO2e globally](https://profilebooks.com/wp-content/uploads/wpallimport/files/PDFs/9781788163811_preview.pdf))
+- Unsubscribing from unwanted emails reduces unnecessary data transmission across networks (collectively, emails generate approximately [12 million tonnes CO2e globally per year](https://profilebooks.com/wp-content/uploads/wpallimport/files/PDFs/9781788163811_preview.pdf)).
+- Being intentional about consumption.
+For instance streaming at appropriate quality levels rather than maximum resolution, and regularly deleting unused files minimises personal device energy use.